Product management is a key role in any software development process. It involves planning, organizing, and overseeing the development of the product.

 In reality, product managers play a crucial role in overseeing and coordinating the software development process.
-They work closely with engineering teams, UX/UI designers, and other stakeholders to define the product roadmap, prioritize features, and ensure timely delivery.
+They work closely with engineering teams, UX/UI designers specialized in SaaS, and other stakeholders to define the product roadmap, prioritize features, and ensure timely delivery.

 Product managers work with developers to determine the most suitable software development methodology, such as Agile or Waterfall, based on project requirements, available resources, and timeline.